 Other Things to See & Do

 Make it a weekend getaway to the Cumberland Valley.
 If you enjoyed the craft booths at the Corn Festival, explore all the arts and artisans the Valley has to offer by following the Artisan Adventure Trail.
-Or find a moment of peace and quiet away from the crowds along the Cumberland Valley Rail Trail.
-You can find the trailhead at Shippensburg Township Park.
+Or find a moment of peace and quiet away from the crowds along the Cumberland Valley Rail Trail, which features the recently-opened Cumberland Valley Railroad Museum at the Shippensburg Station trailhead.
 If you brought the kids, check out indoor and outdoor fun for the whole family.

 Check out the events calendar to see what other fun events and activities are happening in the area.